 State Statutes limit the investments in commercial paper to the top three ratings of two nationally recognized statistical rating organizations (NRSRO's).
 The Pension Fund's investment policy authorizes investments in any type of security allowed for in Illinois statutes regarding the investment of public funds.
-As of June 30, 2019, the Pension Fund's investments were rated as follows:
+As of June 30, 2020, the Pension Fund's investments were rated as follows:

-Moody's Investors

-Investment Type Services

-U.S. agency obligations (implicitly guaranteed) Aaa
+Investment Type Moody's Investors Services U.S. Agency obligations (implicitly guaranteed) Municipal bonds Aaa A2 Corporate bonds Mutual funds - bond funds BBB AA+ Aaa-mf

-Municipal bonds A2

-Corporate bonds Baa3 - A1

-Money market mutual funds Aaa-mf